bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 - **Admin account**: it provides full access and control over all existing projects.
 Members with admin accounts can access all existing environments and manage other users' accounts.

 - **Environment account**: it is associated with a specific environment on the platform.
-Users with Environment accounts can only access tags, reports, and data related to that particular environment.
+Members with Environment accounts can access all the features of that particular environment.

 ### Environment account roles